Table of Contents

 - trig event – Computes the set of triggers of an event, returning a set of events

-- is_init event or is_init condition or is_init place or is_init transition or is_init signal – Checks if a condition/place is initially marked, or an event/transition/signal is initially enabled
+- is_init event or is_init condition or is_init place or is_init transition or is_init signal – Checks if a condition/place is initially marked, or an event/transition is initially enabled, or a signal is initially high

 - is_cutoff event – Checks if an event is cut-off